api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/apply-auth.md

 - Only serve sponsors who have made a subscription payment.
 - Only serve sponsors who have gone through KYC.

-You can use different authorizer contracts for your Airnode deployment per chain by declaring them in the `config.json` file under `chains[n].authorizers`.
-Add one or more authorizer contract addresses to the `chains[n].authorizers.requesterEndpointAuthorizers` array or add one or more cross-chain authorizer objects to the `chains[n].authorizers.crossChainRequesterAuthorizers` array as shown below.
-If the `requesterEndpointAuthorizers` array is left empty then all requests will be accepted by the Airnode but still could be filtered by using [Relayed Meta Data Security Schemes](./api-security.md#relayed-meta-data-security-schemes).
+The `chains[n].authorizers` object within `config.json` enables requests to be authorized in a variety of ways and even across chains.
+Currently, the authorizers include `requesterEndpointAuthorizers`, `crossChainRequesterAuthorizers`, `requesterAuthorizersWithErc721`, and `crossChainRequesterAuthorizersWithErc721`.

+Note that when all `chains[n].authorizers` values are empty arrays, all requests are authorized, but still can be filtered by using [Relayed Meta Data Security Schemes](./api-security.md#relayed-meta-data-security-schemes).

+Below are examples of how to use the authorizers.

 ```json
 {